bevyengine/rfcs/rfcs/min-relations.md

 1. Introduces another core abstraction to users that they will have to learn.
 Rewriting our parent-child code in terms of relations is important, but will introduce the concept to users quite quickly.
-2. Even if relations are more ergonomic than the Entity-in-component approach to accomplish the same tasks, relations will be held to a higher bar for quality.
-3. Heavy use of relations can seriously fragment archetypes.
+2. Heavy use of relations can seriously fragment archetypes.
 We need to be careful that this doesn't badly impact our performance.

 ## Rationale and alternatives